THE ENDLESS (2018)

 (Remember, clicking the highlighted links brings you to other reviews and articles here at The Movie Madhouse!)

 Brothers Justin and Aaron (directors Justin Benson and Aaron Moorhead) escaped a strange cult ten years ago and their lives have never been the same since.
 Despite Justin’s negative suspicions about Camp Arcadia, Aaron suggests they go back for a visit to say goodbye and get closure.
 Soon after arriving, the two start to experience some very strange phenomena and begin to wonder if the mysterious deity the cult worships might actually be real and this outwardly serene place may hold some unearthly secrets.

-Rated 3 moons…sometimes all at once.
+Rated 3 (out of 4) moons…sometimes all at once.
 (You’ll have to watch the movie!)